Celandine Poppy

 If you happen to have Lesser Celandine in your garden, join us on a multi-year commitment to removing this whenever spotted.
 Sadly, once this plant gets to spread its seeds, it can require years of whack-a-mole removal.
 But remove them we must!
 These non-native flowers can quickly overtake an area in a few years.

-Plant Celandine Poppy when you can—it’s endangered in some areas
+Plant Celandine Poppy—it’s endangered in some areas

 The native gem Celandine Poppy has sadly become missing from some of its core native areas—Canada in particular.
 Plans are in place by the Canadian Wildlife Service – Ontario Region to help bring this native flower back to regions where it was once ubiquitous.